 Bar and nightclub customers who are roughed up for allegedly not paying a bar tab can typically sue for negligence and battery.
 If successful, victims can recover both punitive damages in addition to compensatory damages for:

-In this article our Las Vegas personal injury attorneys answer frequently-asked-questions about suing for being beaten up in a bar or nightclub for not paying bill in Nevada, including possible claims, statutes of limitations, and financial rewards.
+In this article, our Las Vegas personal injury attorneys answer frequently-asked-questions about suing for being beaten up in a bar or nightclub for not paying bill in Nevada, including possible claims, statutes of limitations in Nevada, and financial rewards.